netanel1431/Cyber-Threat-Map-With-ML/README.md

-# Predict_and_analyze_Cyber_attacks with Machine Learning with naive_bayes GaussianNB model
+# Predict and analyze Cyber Attacks With Machine Learning naive_bayes GaussianNB model
 Predict_and_analyze_Cyber_attacks run over 4 threat map websites, crawl and gather data over all the current real time attack

 ## Problem
 Everyday tens of millions of cyber attacks take place around the world.
 Each attack split to different type: Injection, Malware, Spam DDOS, Exploit Vulnerability and more… Each attack can make a lot of damage for Industry company , government services and more…

-## Project Goal
+## Project Goals
-- predict the next attack target ,based on the 'Attack_Source' column (display/print the 5 most Chance to the next attack target for each unique country on the    'Attack_Source' column)
+- 1.predict the next attack target ,based on the 'Attack_Source' column (display/print the 5 most Chance to the next attack target for each unique country on the    'Attack_Source' column)
-- predict the next attack target ,based on the 'Attack_Source' and 'Attack_Type' column (display/print the 5 most Chance to the next attack target)
+- 2.predict the next attack target ,based on the 'Attack_Source' and 'Attack_Type' column (display/print the 5 most Chance to the next attack target)
-- predict the next Source attack ,based on the 'Attack_Target' column (display/print the 5 most Chance to the next attack target)
+- 3.predict the next Source attack ,based on the 'Attack_Target' column (display/print the 5 most Chance to the next attack target)
-- predict the next Source attack ,based on the 'Attack_Target' and 'Attack_Type' column (display/print the 5 most Chance to the next attack target)
+- 4.predict the next Source attack ,based on the 'Attack_Target' and 'Attack_Type' column (display/print the 5 most Chance to the next attack target)
-- predict the next Source & Target attack for each uniquely value from the 'Attack_Type' column
+- 5.predict the next Source & Target attack for each uniquely value from the 'Attack_Type' column

 ## Threat map website